©1978

 God is continually praised by infinite forces of which humanity

-is only a very insignificant part.
 Therefore, it is not up to us to

 be too discouraged when our well-meaning efforts go astray.
 The